-- 1. Identify the communication skills required in effectively delivering difficult news - 2.
+- difficult news 2.
 Identify the key aspects of their own communication style - 3.
 Demonstrate the communication skills required in effectively delivering difficult news.

-Allied health professionals from a range of disciplines may find this simulation useful.
+Target Audience Allied health professionals from a range of disciplines may find this simulation useful.
 In particular, the simulation is written to include qualified occupational therapists, physiotherapists, social workers and speech pathologists who are working in multidisciplinary teams.
 Not all disciplines have been included in this scenario; however disciplines can be added or subtracted depending on local needs (e.g. psychology, dietetics, child life therapy, genetic counselling).
 Nursing and medical professionals working with children and families in multi-disciplinary teams may also find this simulation useful.
 This scenario has been written for allied health professionals already working in teams and ideally will be conducted with these teams in their natural work settings.
 The scenario, however, can be adapted in complexity depending on the learners' needs.
 For example: